 - 1. Second Year - a.
 At the end of the appointee's second year, the department shall determine whether or not it regards the appointee as a candidate for reappointment according to departmental procedures and the evaluative criteria set forth in Part One, Article VI, Section A, with particular emphasis on teaching effectiveness.
 The Department shall inform the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31st of that year.
 In the case of proportional appointments (see Part One, Article V, Section C), each program and/or department involved shall inform the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31st of that year. - b.
 By June 15th of the appointee's second year, the Associate Dean of the Faculty for Personnel, Development, and Diversity shall remind appointees not regarded as candidates for reappointment that their service terminates at the end of their third academic year. - c.
 Candidates for reappointment shall have access to all written materials immediately following notification of the Associate Dean of the Faculty for Personnel, Development, and Diversity's decision.
 These materials may not be photocopied. - d.
 Reviews - If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, the CAFR, upon petition by the appointee, will review the allegations and report to the President. - ii.
 If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Associate Dean of the Faculty for Personnel, Development, and Diversity may review the evaluation. - iii.
-In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration. - iv.
-In a case where the disagreement between the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity cannot be resolved, the CAPT will review the candidate's file and make a recommendation to the Vice President for v.
-The Vice President for Academic AffairsDean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
-The decision on the candidates shall be announced as soon as possible to the departments concerned, but in no case later than October 15.
+In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration.

+- iv.
+In a case where the disagreement between the department and the Associate Dean of the Faculty for Personnel, Development, and Diversity cannot be resolved, the CAPT will review the candidate's file and make a recommendation to the Dean of the Faculty/Vice President for Academic Affairs.
+This recommendation will be made on or before September 30. - v.
+The Dean of the Faculty/Vice President for Academic Affairs shall make the decision to accept or reject recommendations in all cases presented.
+The decision on the candidates shall be announced as soon as possible to the departments concerned, but in no case later than October 15. - 2.
+Third Year - a.
-Academic AffairsDean of the Faculty/Vice President for Academic Affairs.
-This recommendation will be made on or before September 30.

-2. Third Year

-a.
 An appointee considered by the department to be a candidate for reappointment at the end of the second year will be evaluated in the third year according to department procedures.
-The department must submit its recommendation, positive or negative, with supporting evidence to the Associate Dean of the Faculty for Personnel, Development, and Diversity on or before January 15^{th2} of the appointee's third year.
-This evidence must include a cover letter from the Chair and letters from full-time faculty and those holding shared appointments in the department concerned (in the ranks defined in Part One, Article V [Appointments], 2b.
+The department must submit its recommendation, positive or negative, with supporting evidence to the Associate Dean of the Faculty for Personnel, Development, and Diversity on or before January 15th2 of the appointee's third year.
+This evidence must include a cover letter from the Chair and letters from full-time faculty and those holding shared appointments in the department concerned (in the ranks defined in Part One, Article V [Appointments to the Faculty], Sections A [Tenure-Track Appointments] and E [Non-Tenure-Track Appointments], 2b.
 [Artist- or Writer-in-Residence]) who are in at least their third year of full-time service at Skidmore, and (where appropriate) Program Directors.